-Once you have completed the three weeks, you will be given an exercise program to incorporate into your weekly routine.
-You will receive a call from us after one week and have follow-up appointments with different team members at 1-, 2-, 3-, 6-, 9-months and a year.
+Once you have completed the four weeks, you will be given an exercise program to incorporate into your weekly routine.
+You will have follow up appointments with different team members.

-We also offer bi-monthly evening support groups/alumni meetings with a social worker to discuss what’s going well and what could be going better.
+We also offer monthly support groups/alumni meetings with a team member to discuss what’s going well and what could be going better.

 The Functional Restoration Program is covered by Medicare and most commercial insurance.
 If you decide to join the program you will know ahead of time what, if any, financial responsibilities you will incur.
 Ochsner also has financial assistance available for qualified participants.
 We never want cost to be the reason you are not able to do the program.

-To refer a patient to the Functional Restoration Care Program, email firstname.lastname@example.org.
+To refer a patient to the Functional Restoration Program, email email@example.com.